 From the Home screen, you can view recommendations for content to which you have access.

 Some types of content you might see on your Home screen:

 - Continue Watching: If you recently left off in the middle of a movie or TV episode, you can quickly resume from where you were.

 - Recently Added: The Recently Added areas let you see what content was added for different media types and provides quick access to that content.
 You can see recent additions for movies, music, photos, home videos, or television.
 Television content will even be intelligently stacked for you so that if you add an entire season of content, you’ll just get a single “season” entry displayed rather than a dozen individual episode entries.

 - What’s On Now: See shows or movies that are currently airing on live TV channels to which you have access.

 Customizing the Home Screen

 You can customize the home screen to choose which content is visible and most easily accessible for you.
-You can both reorder the rows as well as disable a specific row so it doesn’t show up at all.
 You can find more information in the dedicated customization article.

 Related Page: Customizing the Big Screen Apps

 While the Home screen is often great for an overview of things or quickly getting back to something, sometimes you just want to look at something specific.
 To do so, you’ll use the navigation sidebar to select the desired source.
 Access the sidebar from the left edge of the screen, almost anywhere in the app.